Exercise Five - Scalp Exercise

 I'm sure the big question many of you will have is this: Will the scalp exercise form horizontal and vertical lines in the forehead?
 The SE will not form these lines; in fact, it will probably get rid of the lines that already may be there.
 But just my pronouncement on this will not be enough to allay your fears.
 I want to give you convincing physiological reasons - reasons that I hope will make sense.

 When you look at people who have deep horizontal lines etched into their foreheads, you will notice that their scalp muscles are almost immobile.
-Look at President Bush or Olympia Snowe, the senator from Maine.
+Look at President Bush or Olympia Snowe, the former senator from Maine.
 Their frontalis muscles are set in stone: they are in a permanent state of contraction.
 The medical name for this static muscle condition is contracture.
 This fixed position of groups of facial muscles is responsible for many of the deep expression lines that form on people's faces.

 When you do the scalp exercise correctly, your frontalis and occipitalis muscles will become pliable.
 You will no longer have that fixed rigid appearance on your forehead.
 It is that fixed rigidity that contributes to the formation of deep lines.